Everything You Need for Your Home Birth - Baby Chick

 For obvious reasons.

-Once you are ready to give baby his/her first bath, Earth Mama has a safe body wash and shampoo for you to use.
+Once you are ready to give your baby their first bath, Earth Mama has a safe body wash and shampoo for you to use.
 It was formulated by a nurse and herbalist and is chosen by hospital NICUs because it is mild enough for super delicate baby skin and hair.
 There are no artificial fragrances or preservatives, Triclosan, phthalates, parabens, or harsh sulfates, which we love!
 It’s gentle and perfect for your little one who has just entered the world.

 If you’re unfamiliar with baby’s first poop, meconium, it is black, tar-like, and very sticky.
 I am going to be using Earth Mama’s #1 best-selling salve Baby Diaper Balm.
 It’s a naturally vegan blend of synergistically beneficial herbs like organic calendula, organic tea tree oil, organic chickweed, organic shea butter, and pure essential oils.
 Zinc and lanolin-free, and also safe for cloth diapers!
-I will be applying a thin coat of this ointment to the diaper area right after birth to wipe away that sticky meconium easily and after each diaper change, and after bath time.
+I will be applying a thin coat of this ointment to the diaper area right after birth (to wipe away that sticky meconium easily), after each diaper change, and after bath time.

 1. 1 box of trash bags